DeutscheBahnAG/components/packages/react/src/transportchip/README.md

 <Transportchip canceled showProductLogo name="F 62" />
 ```

-On purpose the styles do invert contrast (usually the logo is white on dark background) and use an outline to make them look as ‘deactivated’ as possible.
+On purpose the styles do invert contrast (usually, the logo is white on dark background) and use an outline to make them look as ‘deactivated’ as possible.

 Cancelled trips must be indicated with a [fatal Status](#/Components/Feedback/Status) message below: